Aitia-IIOT/ah5-docs-java-spring/docs/support_systems/translation_manager.md

 ### translationBridge

-The purpose of translationBridge is to find providers whose service operation is accessible via a translation bridge using the currently available translators and to build/abort such bridges.
+The purpose of translationBridge is to find providers whose service operation is accessible by the requester via a translation bridge using the currently available translators and to build/abort such bridges.
 This service is offered for Application systems (consumers).

 Learn more: <br />
 :material-file-document: [Abstract Service Description (SD)](../assets/sd/5_1_0/translation-bridge_sd.pdf) TODO<br />